rackerlabs/support-how-to/content/cloud-sites/rackspace-cloud-sites-essentials-cloud-sites-technologies.md

-Displayed under **Website Features** is a breakdown of your website's current features including its currently enabled technologies, its number of databases and whether the Raw Logs are enabled or disabled.
+Displayed under **Website Features** is a breakdown of your website's current features including its currently enabled technologies, its number of databases, and whether the Raw Logs are enabled or disabled.
 (Raw Logs are disabled by default).

 This concludes this article regarding Cloud Sites Web Technologies.